astroML/astroML/doc/user_guide/datasets.rst

 SDSS Photometry
 ~~~~~~~~~~~~~~~
-Similarly to the spectroscopic data, the photometric data can be accessed
+The photometric data can be accessed directly using the SQL interface to the
-directly using the SQL interface to the Database Archive Server.  astroML
+SDSS Catalog Archive Server (CAS).
-contains a function which accesses this data directly using a python SQL
+astroML contains a function which accesses this data directly using a Python SQL
 query tool.
 The function is called :func:`fetch_sdss_galaxy_colors` and
 can be used as a template for making custom data sets available with a
 simple Python command.
 Some of the results are visualized below: